Suricata, Supercharged.

 Group=rockfish

-ExecStart=/opt/rockfish/bin/rockfish sigma \
+ExecStart=/opt/rockfish/bin/rockfish occam \

 --socket /var/run/rockfish/rockfish.sock \